JRowbottomGit/g-adaptivity/README.md

 Configs are stored in `params.py`.

 ## Cite us
-If you found this work useful, please consider citing our paper
+If you found this work useful, please consider citing our paper:

 ```
 @misc{g-adaptivity,